SCDH/oxbytei/README.md

   can be selected based on the witnesses supplied via [`sourceDesc/listWit//witness`](https://www.tei-c.org/release/doc/tei-p5-doc/de/html/TC.html#TCAPWL).
-- **Suggestions**: A flexible and extensible plugin system generates options for selections of attribute values etc. in a context-aware manner.
-E.g. the framework by default sets up suggestions for `@ref` of `<persName>`, `<placeName>` or `@corresp` of `<bibl>` by evaluating [prefix definitions](https://www.tei-c.org/release/doc/tei-p5-doc/de/html/ref-listPrefixDef.html) The plugin system is flexible enough to add plugins for querying RESTful webservices.
+- **Suggestions**: A flexible and extensible plugin system generates suggestions for attribute values etc. in a context-aware manner.
+E.g. the framework by default sets up suggestions for `@ref` of `<persName>`, `<placeName>` or `@corresp` of `<bibl>` by evaluating [prefix definitions](https://www.tei-c.org/release/doc/tei-p5-doc/de/html/ref-listPrefixDef.html) in the document header.
+  The plugin system is flexible enough to add plugins for querying RESTful webservices.
-- **Configurable user dialogs**: Simply declare by configuration which type of dialog you want to have for a specific editing context, e.g. a multiple select dialog for `@wit` on `<persName>`.
+- **Configurable user dialogs**: Simply declare by configuration which type of dialog you want to have for a specific editing context, e.g. a multiple select dialog for `@wit` on `<rdg>`.
 Dialogs are plugins that implement an interface for communicating with plugins that provide suggestions for content completion.
 There're combo boxes, editable combo boxes, multi select dialogs based on